pynklynn/notific8/README.md

 * Close All button available when multiple notifications are on the screen at once
 * Ability to queue notifications to only show one at a time

+## Styles

+The styles are written in Scss format and available in the `src/sass` directory.
+The grunt task `release` will create versions of the code in Sass format, Less, and Stylus.
+Development will continue in Scss only - please do not open issues or pull requests to change the default style format.

 ## License

 The jQuery notific8 plug-in is released under the BSD license.